pyre-ignore-all-errors[6, 16, 29]

 async def _do_actions(self, actions: list[UnitCommand], prevent_double: bool = True):

-"""Used internally by main.py automatically, use self.do() instead!
+"""Used internally by main.py after each step

 :param actions: